Stability and comparability of meritocratic beliefs in school-age students: A measurement invariance approach across time and cohorts

 1 Introduction

-Despite rising economic inequality and limited social mobility in contemporary societies (Chancel et al., 2022; López-Roldán & Fachelli, 2021), meritocratic beliefs remain remarkably stable among citizens (Mijs, 2019).
-The notion that economic disparities are justified by differences in meritocratic elements— such as individual effort and talent (Young, 1958)—has been identified as a key mechanism to explain the persistence of inequalities.
+Despite rising economic inequality and limited social mobility in contemporary societies (Chancel et al., 2022; López-Roldán & Fachelli, 2021), meritocratic beliefs remain remarkably high among citizens (Mijs, 2019; Sandel, 2020).
+The belief that economic disparities are justified by differences in meritocratic elements— such as individual effort and talent (Young, 1958)—has been identified as a key mechanism to explain the persistence of inequalities.
 Educational institutions have played a central role in promoting these beliefs due to their historical association with the promise of mobility and opportunity (Batruch et al., 2022; Dubet, 2011).
 Yet, research increasingly shows that schools often reproduce rather than reduce social inequalities (Bourdieu & Passeron, 1990; Goudeau & Croizet, 2017).
-This contradiction has drawn attention to the role of schools in fostering meritocratic beliefs that operate as system-justifying ideologies, obscuring structural disadvantages (Jost & Hunyady, 2003; Wiederkehr et al., 2015).
-Understanding how young people perceive and endorse these beliefs is crucial, as they shape educational experiences and reinforce broader narratives about fairness and inequality.
+This contradiction has drawn attention to the role of schools in fostering meritocratic beliefs that operate as system-justifying ideologies, obscuring structural disadvantages (Jost & Hunyady, 2003; Lampert, 2013; Wiederkehr et al., 2015).
+Therefore, understanding how young people perceive and endorse these beliefs is crucial, as they shape educational experiences and reinforce broader narratives about fairness and inequality.

+Facing the challenges in conceptualization and measurement of meritocratic beliefs, Castillo et al. (2023) proposed a conceptual and measurement model from a multidimensional perspective.
+This work distinguishes between two dimensions of meritocratic beliefs: perceptions (how individuals think meritocracy operates in practice) and preferences (how they think it should operate).
+Although this approach has found support in adult population, so far it has not been applied to younger populations, particularly in educational contexts.
 Against this background, and with the aim of contributing to empirical research on the early formation of meritocratic beliefs (Batruch et al., 2022; Elenbaas, 2019), this study seeks to extend the work of Castillo et al. (2023) by evaluating the applicability of their conceptual and measurement framework among school-aged populations in Chile.
-Specifically, it assesses whether perceptions and preferences regarding meritocratic and non-meritocratic principles are empirically distinguishable, stable across age cohorts, and consistent over time.
+Specifically, it assesses whether perceptions and preferences regarding meritocratic and non-meritocratic principles are stable across age cohorts, and consistent over time.
 By focusing on early adolescence—a formative stage for civic and moral socialization—this study explores how distributive beliefs emerge, develop, and potentially consolidate within school settings.

 This study focuses on Chile, a particularly relevant context for examining meritocracy in education.
 Despite sustained economic growth and poverty reduction, Chile remains one of the most unequal countries in Latin America and the OECD (Chancel et al., 2022; Flores et al., 2020), partly rooted in neoliberal reforms that turned education into a competitive market (Boccardo, 2020; Madariaga, 2020).
 Implemented during the dictatorship and expanded in democracy, these reforms institutionalized school choice and public-private competition, generating a highly stratified and segregated educational system (Corvalán et al., 2017).
 While public discontent has driven important reforms, meritocratic narratives remain deeply embedded in students’ understandings of success and fairness (Canales Cerón et al., 2021).